hassamwazir/hassamwazir.github.io/_projects/speaker-project.md

 }
 </style>

-We were tasked with designing and building a minimalistic puppeteering robot that can convey human emotions.
-The robot was featured in the theatrical production “Rescate” at the La Moneda Cultural Center, Chile.

 **Authors:** [Hassam Khan Wazir](https://scholar.google.com/citations?user=hBetThYAAAAJ&hl=en&oi=ao) and [Alejandro Moreno](https://filmfreeway.com/AlejandroMorenoJashes)

 The design requirements for this project were to build a robot that was shaped like a microphone stand and through its movements could convey human emotions.
 The robot was designed to be controlled by a human operator who would be able to control the robot's movements in real-time using a smartphone.
 The robot was built using 3D printed parts and Dynamixel servos.
 For the control system, a Raspberry Pi was used to communicate with the Dynamixel servos and a Unity application was developed to control the robot's movements.